Romania at the 2018 Winter Paralympics: Snowboarders

 Laura Văleanu is Papară's role model.
 Her amputation is similar to his.
 She was a skier.
 She represented Romania at the 2010 Winter Paralympics.
 Those were the first Winter Paralympics Romania went to.
 Sport was a passion for her.
 It assisted in her recovery.
 Papară tried to do the same as Văleanu.
 Sport became a way to regain life.

-Papară was in a car accident in 3 September 2005.
+Papară was in a car accident on 3 September 2005.
 Because of the accident, doctors amputated his leg.
 After the accident, he tried to live a normal life.
 He tried to make sure his amputation did not mean he could not do things he wanted to do.
 He said, "The recovery after such an accident, after an amputation is very difficult and lasting.
 If I were to give advice to a person in the same situation, I would tell them to start a physical activity, to start sport as soon as possible."

 Papară is from Gheorgheni, Harghita.
 He was born in Harghita.